Great-Lab/Undertale-Controller-Hack-2.0/README.md

 This is the second version of Undertale Controller.
 I am not responsible for any damages or actions that might have been caused.
 You've been warned, thank you.

 Have any questions?
-Go to [Pull Request](https://github.com/Great-Hacking/Undertale-Controller-2.0/pulls) or the [Discord](https://discord.gg/cGyyfwbs)!
+Go to [Pull Request](https://github.com/Great-Hacking/Undertale-Controller-2.0/pulls) or the [Discord - COMING SOON]()!
 # How Do I Download?
 - **Go to [Releases](https://github.com/Great-Hacking/Undertale-Controller-2.0/releases) and download the latest release, just click Undertale Controller.exe or anything related.
 If you don't see that, click Assets and it should appear.**
 - **Unzip the file.**